liuchengxu/vista.vim/README.md

 " How each level is indented and what to prepend.
 " This could make the display more compact or more spacious.
 " e.g., more compact: ["▸ ", ""]
-" Note: this option only works the LSP executives, doesn't work for `:Vista ctags`. let g:vista_icon_indent = ["╰─▸ ", "├─▸ "]
+" Note: this option only works for the kind renderer, not the tree renderer. let g:vista_icon_indent = ["╰─▸ ", "├─▸ "]

 " Executive used when opening vista sidebar without specifying it.